vickertan/Question101/README.md

   - [x] Always save the progress of swiped card, so deck won't be restarted when user refreshed the page

+  - [x] Show ExitConfirm modal by reading "back" action from browser or mobile device rather than listening to button click only

 - [x] Fix bug:

   - [x] Fix "Yes" border not rendering properly (CreateWindow > ExitConfirm component)